phanumat/Documentation/tools-and-ide/github-integration.rst

 .. image:: ../img/github-int/github-int-enable.png

-Step 2 - Connect your GitHub account to SmartThings
+Step 2 - Connect your GitHub account to PEA HiVE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On Step 1 of the wizard, follow the instructions to authorize SmartThings to integrate with your GitHub account.
+On Step 1 of the wizard, follow the instructions to authorize PEA HiVE to integrate with your GitHub account.
 Click the *Next* button after you have done this.

 .. image:: ../img/github-int/github-setup-step-1.png